Auburn man found guilty of littering for flowers on fiancé’s grave arrested for DUI - NewsBreak

 AUBURN, Ala. ( WRBL ) – The east Alabama man found guilty of Criminal Littering for leaving potted flowers on his fiancée’s grave in Auburn has been arrested again, this time on allegations of Driving Under the Influence of Alcohol.

-Lee County Sheriff Deputies confirm 32-year-old Winston Chester Hagans was taken into custody by a Lee County patrol deputy along Lee Rd 72 and 76 in Auburn, Alabama and was arrested for DUI and booked into the Lee County Detention Facility on Tuesday, June 14th.
+Lee County Sheriff Deputies confirm 32-year-old Winston Chester Hagans was pulled over by a Lee County patrol deputy Lee Rd 72 and 76 in Auburn, Alabama and was arrested for DUI and booked into the Lee County Detention Facility on Tuesday, June 14th.
 News 3 has reached out to Hagans, his family, and attorney for a statement.
 We will let you know when we hear back from them.

 Hagans received support from all over the country after he was arrested and charged with Criminal Littering for leaving a hand made flower box on Hannah Ford’s grave who was 27-years-old at the time she died in a car crash, the same day the couple had chosen their wedding venue.
-Her death devastated Hagans.ALEA searching for escaped inmate in Montgomery area
+Her death devastated Hagans.Auburn man found guilty of Criminal Littering for flowers on fiancé’s grave

 Winchester was found guilty by a municipal judge during Thursday’s Bench trial on June 9th.
 The judge said in open court he was tasked with following the law, not emotion, and the flowers were a clear violation based on testimony and evidence.
 The judge also offered his condolences to Hagans, and the complainant, Dr. Tom Ford, for the loss of Hagans’ fiancé, who was Dr. Ford’s daughter.
 Hagans intends to file an appeal, which could lead to a jury trial.